-Knowledge, Events Support and Market Research Intern, New Zealand Trade and Enterprise, Vancouver, Canada
+Office Manager and Consular Officer, New Zealand Trade and Enterprise, Vancouver, Canada

 Bachelor of Communication Studies in Digital Media

-Being able to work overseas straight after graduating is an amazing opportunity, says communication studies alumna Ayaka Archer who is interning at New Zealand Trade and Enterprise (NZTE) in Vancouver.
-She got the sought-after internship through the AUT Internz International Scholarship Programme.
+Being able to work overseas straight after graduating has been an amazing opportunity, says communication studies alumna Ayaka Archer who works at New Zealand Trade and Enterprise (NZTE) in Vancouver.

 Prepared for the world of communications